-Additionally I am a core committer to the WordPress open-source project, and I am currently a team rep for the WordPress Performance Team.
+Additionally I am a core committer to the WordPress open-source project, and co-founder of both the WordPress AI Team and the WordPress Performance Team.
 I have spoken at over 20 WordCamps and other WordPress events.

 A little history